gutenbergtools/gutenbergsite/site/help/new_website.md

 1. Roboting not working properly.
 URLs such as http://www.gutenberg.org/robot/harvest?filetypes[]=txt sometimes work, and sometimes generate a 500 server error.
 This might be a missing package on one of the back end servers.
 Status: Checking with sysadmins.
 2. "Authors" match in search yields 404.
 For example, from this page: https://www.gutenberg.org/ebooks/search/?query=a.roosevelt&submit_search=Go%21 the "Authors" link (top left) should list all Roosevelts, but instead give a 404 at https://www.gutenberg.org/ebooks/authors/search/?query=a.roosevelt .
 Status: This is a template error in autocat3, being investigated.
 3. "Titles" have the same issue as above.
 Same status.
+4. Character set encoding issues.
+It looks like the web server is sending UTF-8 (the default Unicode character set) for web pages that have internal encoding.
+Examples: https://www.gutenberg.org/files/41196/41196-h/41196-h.htm (scroll down to just after Chapter 1; the pound symbol is displayed incorrectly as Unicode). https://www.gutenberg.org/ebooks/62985 (same issue, with other ISO-8859-1 characters).
+Status: Investigating.
+This looks like a server config issue HTTP content encoding.
+5. New releases page has an HTML error (element between Head and Body).
+See: https://validator.w3.org/nu/?doc=https%3A%2F%2Fdev.gutenberg.org%2Fbrowse%2Frecent%2Flast1

 ### Content issues
 1. Bookshelf editing is not currently available.
 Bookshelves only have older entries.
 Most bookshelves had not been updated recently anyway, and we hope to add bookshelf editing capabilities soon.
 Status: Under development.